dosemu2/dosemu2/doc/README.txt

    A hdimage is a file containing a virtual image of a DOS-FAT filesystem.
 Once you have booted it, you (or autoexec.bat) can use `lredir' to access any directory in your Linux tree as DOS drive (a -t msdos mounted too).
-Look at chapter 5 (Using Lredir) and for more details.
+Look at chapter 5 (Using Lredir) for more details.
    If you want to create your own hdimage use "mkfatimage16" (see the manual page).
 To make it bootable you can make it, say, drive F:, and use "SYS F:" at the DOS prompt.
 The DOSEMU-HOWTO explains how to manipulate it using mtools.

    You can also specify a Linux directory containing all what you want to have under your DOS C:.
 Copy your IO.SYS, MSDOS.SYS or equivalent to